Wisyle/ccmd/README.md

 > Replace long, repetitive terminal syntax with short, intuitive commands.
 > Works on **Linux**, **Windows PowerShell**, and **WSL** — safe, rollback-ready, and open source.

-> **🔒 New in v1.1.4:** Security Hardening Release!
+> **🔒 New in v1.1.5:** Advanced Security Release!
+Internal flag protection, atomic shell writes, path diagnostics, threat model documentation, and automated dependency scanning.
+[See Security Report](SECURITY_CHANGELOG.md)

+> **🛡️ v1.1.4:** Security Hardening Release!
 0 HIGH vulnerabilities, comprehensive security audit, automated scanning, and professional security documentation.
-[See Security Report](SECURITY_CHANGELOG.md)

 > **✨ v1.1.3:** Bug Fix Release!
 Fixed command chaining directory persistence, interactive timeout issues, and pip install warnings.

-> **🔗 v1.1.2:** Command Chaining & Composability!
-Chain commands with `>>>`, enhanced security, and process management.

 > **⚠️ Important:** CCMD is a powerful tool that sits between your shell and you.
 Like electricity or any powerful tool, **it can be dangerous if used wrongly**.
-Please read the [Security Policy](SECURITY.md) before using CCMD.
+Please read the [Security Policy](SECURITY.md) and [Threat Model](THREAT_MODEL.md) before using CCMD.
 Use carefully, cautiously, and responsibly.

-> **📌 Version Notice:** We **strongly recommend using v1.1.4 or later**.
-This version has undergone comprehensive security auditing and passes all automated security scans.
+> **📌 Version Notice:** We **strongly recommend using v1.1.5 or later**.
+This version includes critical security enhancements and passes all automated security scans with comprehensive threat model documentation.
 [Upgrade now](https://github.com/Wisyle/ccmd/releases/latest) — it's safe, fast, and backward compatible!

 ---